britwon03/mcb185_homework/participation.md

 	+ Attended class on Tuesday
 	+ Attempted the in class assessment
 	+ Asked a question on Method Syntax with ".replace"
+	+ Did not attend class on Thursday because I felt unwell.
+	+ Went to OH on Friday
+	+ Total 5 points
 - Week 7
 - Week 8
 - Week 9